Meet Some of our Partners

 Carefully.
 We look for partners who are dedicated to missions closely aligned with ours.
 They are organizations with demonstrated experience and expertise in their fields, and are working in places where child malnutrition is a severe problem.
 They must have a feasible solution to the problem (whether it be more nutritious foods, agricultural innovations, or recommended behavior changes) that, if fully accepted by their communities, would make a real impact.

 What does Appleseed expect from partners?

 We expect our partners to be as committed to making an impact as we are.
-This means they are ready to commit non-financial resources for our collaboration to succeed (such as team members, community connections, office space, etc).
-We come in fully self-funded, and we never ask partners to pay for our services: we fill their skills & funding gaps, and then we help them close those gaps for themselves.
+This means they are ready to commit certain resources for our collaboration to succeed (such as team members, community connections, office space, etc).
+We come in fully self-funded, and we never ask partners to pay for our services: we fill their immediate skills gaps, and then we help them close those gaps for themselves.

 Special thanks to: